Yael Sharvit

 Yael Sharvit is an American linguist who is Professor of Linguistics at UCLA.
 She specializes in semantics and the syntax-semantics interface.

 Career

-Sharvit received her PhD in linguistics from Rutgers University in 1997; she was the third person to graduate from the program.
+Sharvit received her PhD in linguistics from Rutgers University in 1997.
 Her dissertation title is "The Syntax and Semantics of Functional Relative Clauses."

 She joined the faculty of the University of Connecticut in 1999, leaving in 2011 to take up a position at UCLA.

 Research

 Sharvit is known for her work on tense, including embedded tense (Sharvit 1999), or bound tense (Alxatib & Sharvit 2017), tense in free indirect discourse (Sharvit 2008) and cross-linguistic typologies of tense.
 She has also contributed to the semantics of questions (Sharvit 2002), relative clauses (Sharvit 1997), attitude reports (Charlow & Sharvit 2014), negative polarity items (Guerzoni & Sharvit 2007), resumptive pronouns (Sharvit 1999), and superlatives (Sharvit & Stateva 2002, Bumford & Sharvit 2022).

 Honors and distinctions

 She is an Associate Editor at the Journal of Semantics.
 She also serves as co-editor-in-chief of the journal Linguistics and Philosophy.